TVTCode-R1/MainCode/README.md

 **Scenario_Test.py**: Evaluates generalization capability in scenarios with randomized start/goal positions.

 **Robustness_Test.py**: Stress testing in highly dynamic environments (e.g., swinging obstacles).
+**Note**: We have abstracted the core training workflow for the agents and provided two representative testing scenarios (Scenario & Robustness tests).
+However, the specific implementation of the trajectory coupling with the OCP layer requires reference to the methodology detailed in the paper.

 ### 2. Lower-Level: Optimal Control Layer